metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_cluster_v1_manifest.md

 - `path` (String) path is Optional: Used as the mounted root, rather than the full Ceph tree, default is /
 - `read_only` (Boolean) readOnly is Optional: Defaults to false (read/write).
 ReadOnly here will force the ReadOnly setting in VolumeMounts.
 More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
 - `secret_file` (String) secretFile is Optional: SecretFile is the path to key ring for User, default is /etc/ceph/user.secret More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
 - `secret_ref` (Attributes) secretRef is Optional: SecretRef is reference to the authentication secret for User, default is empty.
-More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it (see [below for nested schema](#nestedatt--spec--sharding_specs--template--instances--volumes--cephfs--secret_ref))
+More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it (see [below for nested schema](#nestedatt--spec--shardings--template--instances--volumes--cephfs--secret_ref))
 - `user` (String) user is optional: User is the rados user name, default is admin More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it

-<a id="nestedatt--spec--sharding_specs--template--instances--volumes--cephfs--secret_ref"></a>
+<a id="nestedatt--spec--shardings--template--instances--volumes--cephfs--secret_ref"></a>
-### Nested Schema for `spec.sharding_specs.template.instances.volumes.cephfs.secret_ref`
+### Nested Schema for `spec.shardings.template.instances.volumes.cephfs.secret_ref`

 Optional: